100devs/todo-mvc-auth-local/README.md

 # Introduction

-A Simple Instrument exchange/sales app built using the MVC Architecture.
+A simple music related wishlist for the professional or aspiring musician.
+App built using the MVC Architecture.

 ---

-> Be sure to add that lovely star 😀 and fork it for your own copy
+Save information about your favorite musical gear so you can aquire it "when I get paid for that gig".

 ---

 # Objectives

-- It's a beginner level app created to understand how MVC concept and logins are added
+- Testing MVC concepts and authenticated logins with an MVP containing a stylized wishlist of music related gear.

 ---

 # Who is this for?

-- It's for beginners & intermediates with little more experience, to help understand the various aspects of building a node app with some complex features
+- Musicians, technobabies, and cool cats who want some fresh sounds.

 ---

 # Packages/Dependencies used

 bcrypt, connect-mongo, dotenv, ejs, express, express-flash, express-session, mongodb, mongoose, morgan, nodemon, passport, passport-local, validator

 ---

-# Install all the dependencies or node packages used for development via Terminal

-`npm install`

----

-# Things to add
+# Things to add after MVP

-- Create a `.env` file and add the following as `key: value`
-  - PORT: 2121 (can be any port example: 3000)
-  - DB_STRING: `your database URI`
- ---

- Have fun testing and improving it! 😎
+- Sales/trades for users.
+Include a list of "owned" gear, which can be toggeled to display for other users looking to buy/trade gear.
+- Dark mode toggle.
+- Reputation, 5 star trade ranking.